Let's overreact to Week 16: Has Nick Foles overtaken Carson Wentz?

 So this is a warning, as we embark upon our weekly exercise, for teams not to base too much of their playoff planning or offseason decision-making on what they've seen from a couple of weeks toward the end of the year.
 Things get wacky in December, momentum doesn't last nine months, and it's important to keep the whole 16-week picture in mind when you're drawing conclusions.

-That said, it's time for the Week 16 edition of overreactions:
+That said, it's time for the Week 16 edition of OVERREACTION MONDAY:

 Nick Foles deserves to be the Eagles' starting quarterback, even once Carson Wentz is healthy

 Is this really happening again?
 Is Foles really stepping in for an injured Wentz in December and leading the Eagles to important victories?
 Everyone's favorite Napoleon Dynamite lookalike completed 35 of 49 passes for 471 yards and four touchdowns in a game the Eagles needed to win in order to keep their playoff hopes alive.
 He beat the first-place Texans at home one week after beating the first-place Rams on the road.
-The Eagles can still make the playoffs if they win next week and the Vikings lose to the Bears, or if they win and the Seahawks lose tonight and again next week.
+The Eagles can still make the playoffs if they win next week and the Vikings lose to the Bears.
 And if they get in, the defending Super Bowl champs are loaded with guys who know what it takes to win big games in January.
 Foles, the reigning Super Bowl MVP, is one of them.

 Graziano's verdict: OVERREACTION.
 This is the perfect example of "don't get fooled by the small sample size."
 Foles may be the perfect backup quarterback, since you know he can step in if needed and win you a few games -- even if one of those games is the Super Bowl.
 But did we forget about how he started the season?
 Have we not yet learned our lesson about Foles and consistency?
 Was there something about the way Wentz was playing before he got hurt that should lead the Eagles to doubt their long-term commitment to him?
 If anything, the way Foles is finishing this season provides the Eagles, who should have traded him last year when he was at all-time-high value, a second chance to get something in return.
 Of course, if he leads them to a second straight Super Bowl title, that's going to be a hard sell to the fan base.
 But the people who run the Eagles are a patient, big-picture bunch, and the bet here is that they're still all-in on Wentz for the long term.
 As they should be.